arun-n-project-work-field/smart-notes-app/README.md

-# AI Task & Notes Manager – Flutter Project
+# AI-Powered Smart Notes App using Flutter

 This is a smart task and notes management mobile application developed.